WindSeedClientNotify/terraria-customs/README.md

 # terraria-customs
-Custom terraria versions i edited from the vanilla.
+Custom terraria versions I edited from the vanilla.